cdisc-org/cdisc-rules-engine/README.md

 #### File Encoding

-CORE automatically detects file encoding when reading datasets.
-For JSON/NDJSON files, it tries UTF-8, UTF-16, and UTF-32.
-For XPT files, it tries UTF-8, UTF-16, UTF-32, cp1252, and latin-1.

-You can manually specify the encoding using the `-e` or `--encoding` flag:
+CORE defaults to UTF-8 encoding when reading datasets.
+If your files use a different encoding, you must specify it using the `-e` or `--encoding` flag:

 ```bash
 python core.py validate -s sdtmig -v 3-4 -dp path/to/dataset.xpt -e cp1252